Research and reports

-The Chancellor is said to be considering a national road pricing scheme to help recover money currently raised through motoring tax.
+The government is considering a national road pricing scheme to help recover money currently raised through motoring tax.

-A report from Greener Transport Solutions, a not-for-profit group, was published in April as part of the government’s inquiry into zero emissions vehicles and road pricing.
+This report follows last year's proposals from Greener Transport Solutions, a not-for-profit group, which were published as part of the government’s inquiry into zero emissions vehicles and road pricing.

-Adding: “it’s the most effective way to tackle road congestion and pollution, and now there is a fiscal imperative with the prospect of a £40 billion hole in the public finances as receipts from road taxation disappear.”
+The proposals say road pricing is "the most effective way to tackle road congestion and pollution, and now there is a fiscal imperative.”

-The report proposes that drivers should pay for the roads through a scheme calculated on a vehicle’s weight as well as mileage.
+The Greener Transport Solutions proposals say that drivers should pay for the roads through a scheme calculated on a vehicle’s weight as well as mileage.

 Car drivers would be charged a flat rate of 2p a kilometre, while heavier vehicles would be subject to higher rates.
 It proposes a rate of 3p for vans and 6p for lorries.

 It’s also suggested that these rates should increase to take into account axle weight and wear and tear to the road surface.

 Not paying VED and fuel duty is one of the main incentives for consumers to make the switch to an electric vehicle (EV), although MPs have warned this isn’t enough to meet the ambitious targets for phasing out petrol and diesel cars.

 The Telegraph reports that there’s a ‘mountain to climb’ when it comes to the prices of plug-in cars.